jrandj/redhat/README.md

         ssh-copy-id -i /home/devops/.ssh/id_rsa.pub node5.example.com
         ```

     * Note that this requires an existing user `ansible` to authenticate to the managed nodes.
-The ask pass parameter is used initially as the devops user is not created in the remote systems, and there are no keys setup for the devops user yet.
+The ask pass parameter is used initially as the devops user is not created in the remote systems, and there are no keys setup for the ansible user yet.

 1. Task 3